um-acs/acs_docs/docs/triton/1-env/4-triton_quickstart.rst

 provided as system utilities.
 Home directory contains an allocation of 250GB per user.

-Each project group will have a scratch directory located at ``/scratch/<project_name>`` for holding the input and output data.
-You can have some small and intermediate data in your home directory, but there are benefits to put data in the scratch directory: 1. everyone in the group can share the data; 2. the scratch directory is larger (usually 2T, and you can require more); 3. the scratch directory will be faster.
-Although currently (2020.10) /home and /scratch have the same hardware (storage and i/o), /scratch has priority with hardware upgrades.
+Each project group will have a scratch directory located at ``/scratch/projects/<project_name>`` for holding the input and output data.
+You can have some small and intermediate data in your home directory, but there are benefits to put data in the scratch directory:

+1. everyone in the group can share the data

+2. the scratch directory is larger (usually 2T, and you can require more)

+3. the scratch directory will be faster

 login node vs. compute node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~